 How does James Hardie siding compare to traditional vinyl?
 Quite favorably, for a number of important reasons:

-Even experienced installers may err when nailing the vinyl siding to the house.
-The problem with improper nailing is that you don't know you have a problem until warping or even buckling appear.
+- Even experienced installers may err when nailing the vinyl siding to the house.
+The problem with improper nailing is that you don’t know you have a problem until warping or even buckling appears.

-Moisture retention - Warping and buckling is not only unsightly, it may open up gaps that allow for excess moisture intrusion, particularly in heavy wind-blown rains.
+- Moisture retention – Warping and buckling are not only unsightly, but they may also open up gaps that allow for excess moisture intrusion, particularly in heavy wind-blown rains.
 When vinyl siding is installed with an insulation foam backing to add R-value, problems with trapped moisture are also possible.
-Moisture behind vinyl siding can lead to rotting, mold or mildew.
+Moisture behind vinyl siding can lead to rotting, mold, or mildew.

-Temperature sensitivity - Vinyl siding is far thinner and more temperature sensitive than James Hardie siding.
-Consequently, if you get your grill too close, vinyl siding may warp.
+- Temperature sensitivity – Vinyl siding is far thinner and more temperature sensitive than James Hardie siding.
+Consequently, if you get your grill too close, the vinyl siding may warp.